Top NW Destinations for Spotting Fall Colors

 In the greater Seattle area, check out the Washington Park Arboretum, Discovery Park (where 534 acres on Magnolia Bluff include colorful wooded areas and 11 miles of trails), or Kubota Garden, a tranquil urban oasis in the Rainer Beach neighborhood where you’ll find a waterfall, fish pond and stunning Japanese maples.

 To witness the region’s larch trees transitioning to gold, consider hiking the Alpine Lakes region’s Teanaway district or the North Cascades near Washington Pass.
 For hiking ideas, try Blue Lake, a great family-friendly option that’s just over 4 miles long.
-Before you go, make sure to check recent trip reports to check for snow.
+Before you go, make sure to check for snow.

 Around Leavenworth and Wenatchee, an abundance of trails welcome hikers, mountain bikers and even those on horseback.
 Those chasing seasonal color should check out spots like Twin Lakes, a moderate 8-mile hike to pristine mountain lakes.